-A new feature designed to help make both finding people and handling transactions more efficient.
+A new feature that makes finding people and handling transactions more efficient.

-If the amount varies per member than standard, single transactions can still be done within the group.
+If the amount varies per member, then single transactions can still be done within the group.

 The project took me about four days to complete, several hours each day.
 Here are the key lessons that I learned from it: